Pertussis (Whooping caugh)

 Vaccination of pregnant women significantly reduces the disease in children in the first year, especially children under three months of age who have not been vaccinated themselves.
 Since 2019, all pregnant women have been offered pertussis vaccination in antenatal care.

 Once symptoms start, individuals with pertussis should reduce contact with infants to a minimum of two weeks after the start of coughing (if vaccinated within ten years) or longer (unvaccinated or more than ten years after the last dose).
-People with whooping cough are generally contagious when symptoms appear and for 2 weeks after the cough starts, often total about 4 weeks.
+People with whooping cough are generally contagious when symptoms appear and for two weeks after the cough starts, often totalling about four weeks.
 Unvaccinated people can be contagious for longer.

-If a child in kindergarten or school gets pertussis, it is right for the child's family to alert the school so that other children's relatives can be informed about pertussis infection at school.
+If a child in kindergarten or school gets pertussis, it is right for the child's family to alert the school so that other children's relatives can be informed about the infection.
 Families in a vulnerable position due to whooping cough can then receive advice from their doctor on measures to reduce the risk of infection within the family.

 If you have been in close contact with a person with whooping cough and are not vaccinated, contact your healthcare provider (online chat, a message on heilsuvera.is or calling).

-• In Iceland, pertussis vaccinations are given at 3, 5, and 12 months of age and revaccinated at 4 and 14 years of age.
+In Iceland, pertussis vaccinations are given at 3, 5, and 12 months of age and revaccinated at 4 and 14.

 Most of the time, whooping cough improves without causing significant problems.
 Those at highest risk of complications are children under one year of age, especially under six months of age and unvaccinated.